sky0e/Windows10.5.github.io/README.md

 4. Explorer Patcher

 It’s based on Windows 10 but redesigned with a modern interface inspired by Windows 11, giving it a sleek and updated look.
+This project was discontinued after some months and is no longer maintained, download links might not be working except archive.org one.